GrinonBarrett/Taksidos/Core Rules/Creatures/Nral.md

  • Immunity to incapacitation.
 Instead, it is destroyed by a magical attack received when it has no hitpoints.
  • It recieves wounds but no effect from them.

+ **Screeching Pursuit**: When the nral performs a sprint to close the distance with another creature, it may use its reaction to loose a haunting scream.
+Anything which can hear the scream must succeed a DV 15 [Will] save or flee in terror from the Nral.

+ **Dark Stride**: If the nral is not in bright light, it has a flight speed of 9 yards.
+It cannot enter bright light using this movement.